BBVA/apicheck/docs/about_project.md

 APICheck focuses not only in the security testing and hacking use cases, the goal of the project is to become a complete toolset for DevSecOps cycles.
-The tools are aimed to different users profiles:
+The tools are aimed to different user profiles:

 - Developers
 - System Administrators